AndOleAnd/Capstone_N_A_P/Scope_of_work.md

-# Scope of Data Science project
+# Scope of Data-Science Project

 ## Background
 According to the Zindi Data Science competition, road traffic collisions are the number one killer of children and young adults ages 5-29, and 8th leading cause of death worldwide.